-Embedded in the program is a constructive exploration of racial and gender identity.
+Embedded in the program is an exploration of Stanford University's design thinking concepts and how they might support students' personal and professional development.
 The importance of “accountability” is also emphasized.
 Students will hold one another accountable for their goals.
-Accountability Partners (sophomores, juniors and seniors) and Scholars (freshmen) agree to uphold the following Four Agreements that makeup our programming model:
+Accountability Partners (sophomores, juniors, and seniors) and Design Fellows (first-year students) agree to uphold the following Four Agreements that make up our programming model:

 - Professional Agreement - Opportunities that encourage career exploration and development